Sunday, April 12, 2026

-President Javier Milei declared in a closing speech to the CPAC summit in Hungary on Saturday that “Argentina is in a position to guarantee Europe’s energy security.”
+President Javier Milei declared in a closing speech at the CPAC summit in Hungary on Saturday that “Argentina is in a position to guarantee Europe’s energy security.”

-The remarks came after the head of state had earlier met with his ally, Hungary’s Prime Minister Viktor Orban, the far-right leader who is facing an election later this year and is known for his fierce anti-immigration stance.
+The remarks came after the La Libertad Avanza leader had earlier met with his ally, Hungary’s Prime Minister Viktor Orbán, the far-right leader who faces elections later this year and is known for his fierce anti-immigration stance.

 “We are experiencing a gold rush in energy investment; imagine that by 2030 we will be exporting more than US$30 billion per year.
-Europe sought energy independence for years; we offer something better: a reliable partner, with enormous reserves and a government that honours its contracts,” Milei told attendees at the right-wing summit in Budapest.
+Europe sought energy independence for years; we offer something better: a reliable partner, with enormous reserves and a government that honours its contracts,” Milei said of Argentina at the right-wing summit in Budapest.

-In a typically fiery speech, Milei had earlier talked up a possible intervention in Cuba by US President Donald Trump.
+In a typically fiery speech, Milei also spoke about the possibility of a US intervention in Cuba under President Donald Trump.
 In a nod to his European audience, he also attacked Spain’s left-wing Prime Minister Pedro Sánchez.

-“What can be said about Cuba, which after almost 70 years of a supposed childish revolution that only mattered to the Castro family left a population plunged into misery, and this week they had to announce a change of economic model?,” Milei said in his closing speech.
+“What can be said about Cuba, which after almost 70 years of a supposed childish revolution that only mattered to the Castro family and left a population plunged into misery, and this week they had to announce a change of economic model?”
+Milei said in his closing speech.

 “Surely, before mid-year, under the leadership of that great man Donald Trump, we will probably see a free Cuba,” he concluded.